trishume/sympy-wiki-with-svn/Tutorial.md

 # Printing

 SymPy comes pre-packed with several ways of printing expressions.
 The most basic way to print an expression is simply though the use of `str(expression)` or `repr(expression)`.

+**to be removed (begin)**
 The output of `repr(expression)` can vary depending on the representation level set.
 By default it is set to level 1, but can be set through the `Basic.set_repr_level` function.
 The available levels are:

 * **Level 0**, the lowest printing level.
 Expressions are printed in such a way that they should be able to be evaluated with Python's `eval()` function.
 * **Level 1**, the default printing level.
 Expressions are printed in a parsable format, but cannot necessarily be passed to Python's `eval()` method.
 This level is much more readable than Level 0 and is useful for interactive use.